 - Create a pet resume.
 This gives you a chance to highlight the positive aspects of your family pet and to show how you will be a responsible pet owner.
 And if you invite landlords to meet your groomed, well-behaved pet, they’ll learn in person how much a part of your family they are!

-- Don’t sign a lease that says “no pets allowed” even if the landlord says it’s ok.
-Make sure that any written “no pets” language is crossed off or replaced with wording that allows your pet.
+- Don’t sign a lease that says “no pets allowed,” even if the landlord says it’s ok.
+Ensure that any written “no pets” language is crossed off or replaced with wording that allows your pet.
 You and the landlord should initial the changes.

 - Expect a pet deposit or additional monthly fee with a pet-friendly rental.
-Make sure they are outlined clearly in the lease and that you budget for them in your pet expenses.
+Ensure they are outlined clearly in the lease and that you budget for them in your pet expenses.

 - If your landlord says you and your pet must leave, review the terms of your lease.
 If you believe you need help negotiating your rights, start here.

-- Seek help if you find yourself faced with eviction or the loss of your pet.
-Ask friends and family for help with temporary housing or care of your pet while you search for new housing.
+- Seek help if you are faced with eviction or the loss of your pet.
+Ask friends and family for help with temporary housing or care for your pet while searching for new housing.

 - Catholic Family Center’s Community Resources Services (CRS)